blu3mania/npp-papyrus/README.md

 - {Lexer] Upgrade to support Scintilla's ILexer5.
 - [Lexer] Support folding on properties.
 Original plugin likely omitted properties from folding since it could not exclude those that have definitions done in a single line.
-- [Lexer] Support "folding in code, middle" so that Else and ElseIf can be folded as well (configurable behavior).
+- [Lexer] Support "folding in code, middle" so that Else and ElseIf can be folded as well.
+Configurable behavior, default on.
 - [Compiler] Compilation error list window will be hidden when starting a new compilation.
 - [Compiler] Compilation error list window will not contain duplicate error messages.
 - [Compiler] Support more compilation flags: